Man lynched at Singhu border for 'desecrating' holy book, hand chopped off | Law-Order

 The SKM said it is against the desecration of any religious text or symbol, but that does not give anyone the right to take the law into their own hands.

-''A Nihang group at the scene has claimed responsibility, saying the incident took place because of the deceased's attempt to commit sacrilege with regard to the Sarbloh Granth,'' the farmers' body said.

-It demanded that the culprits be punished in accordance with law after investigating the allegation of murder and conspiracy behind sacrilege.
+It demanded that the culprits be punished in accordance with the law after investigating the allegation of murder and the ''conspiracy'' behind the ''sacrilege''.

 ''As always, the Samyukta Kisan Morcha will cooperate with the police and the administration in any lawful action,'' it added.

+Farmer leader Abhimanyu Kohar told PTI that the Nihangs were not part of the SKM's protests and claimed that the victim had been staying with the same group for some time.

+In a video message, Yogendra Yadav, condemned the incident and said several SKM leaders had asked the Nihangs to leave the site, but they stayed put.

-Thousands of farmers, mostly from Punjab, Haryana and western Uttar Pradesh, have been camping at three border points of Delhi -- Singhu, Tikri and Ghazipur -- for months, demanding a repeal of the three farm laws enacted by the Centre in September last year.
+Thousands of farmers, mostly from Punjab, Haryana and western Uttar Pradesh, have been camping at three border points of Delhi for months, demanding a repeal of the three farm laws enacted by the Centre in September last year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)